arrow-left

 If you are updating an existing app on the Google Play Store, your Thunkable project will need to have:

-the same package name as the published app
+• the same as the published app

-the same keystore as the published app
+• the same as the published app

 You will need need to change any app signing settings when updating a published app.